-b.
-Compa practice set out in sections 1. to 13. of this guidance to off set work spaces wherever le. artmentalise services as much as possible to minimise contact with any other ment and lower the risk of cross-contamination.
-For example: Use dedicated runners for collections b.
-Compa le. artmentalise services as much as possible to minimise contact with any other ment and lower the risk of cross-contamination.
-For example: Compa ment and lower the risk of cross-contamination.
-For example: - Provide drop-off/collection points for items to limit contact (consider adopting a sanitisation station or quarantine system such as that set out in section 12. for the handover of items) - Pre-fabricate as much as possible off site, only assembling and painting on site te sufficient time and workspace for any off-set prep work to be carried out safely and ordance with UK Government workplace and social distancing requirements. possible, partition workstations/benches with Perspex or clear plastic screens to ate operators. equipm possible, tools and fixed machinery should be used by a single person only - if nent must be shared, it must be regularly disinfected and always before it is used by a nt operator. f.
-Where practical, access blueprints and plans digitally. g.
-Conside er splitting construction crew into separate early and late shifts.
+- a.
+Apply practice set out in sections 1. to 13. of this guidance to off set work spaces wherever possible. - b.
+Compartmentalise services as much as possible to minimise contact with any other department and lower the risk of cross-contamination.
+For example: - Use dedicated runners for collections - Provide drop-off/collection points for items to limit contact (consider adopting a sanitisation station or quarantine system such as that set out in section 12. for the handover of items) - Pre-fabricate as much as possible off site, only assembling and painting on site - Allocate sufficient time and workspace for any off-set prep work to be carried out safely and in accordance with UK Government workplace and social distancing requirements. - d.
+Where possible, partition workstations/benches with Perspex or clear plastic screens to segregate operators. - e.
+Where possible, tools and fixed machinery should be used by a single person only if equipment must be shared, it must be regularly disinfected and always before it is used by a different operator. - f.
+Where practical, access blueprints and plans digitally. - g.
+Consider splitting construction crew into separate early and late shifts.